Nickelodeon Writing ProgramSubscribe

 Consider the facts: Dozens of our alumni have gone on to amazing careers as television Staff Writers, Executive Producers, and show Creators at Nickelodeon and beyond, and you could too!

 The Nick Writing Program is not a writing contest – It’s a launching pad for diverse and emerging creatives.
-Come spend up to a year with us at the studio in Burbank, CA. If you bring the drive, the unique voice, and the engaging ideas, we’ll give you the tools you need to succeed in the industry for years to come.
+Come spend up to a year with us at the studio in Burbank, CA. If you bring the drive, the unique voice, and the engaging ideas for Kids and Family content, we’ll give you the tools you need to succeed in the industry for years to come.

 You must be 18 years or older, and eligible to work in the United States to participate.